Jean Jacques Dessalines

 1- Dessalines was the kind of soldier necessitated in the battlefields at the time; a general willing to see plainly what was needed and not hesitating to respond bluntly.

-2) The conditions that surrounded him as a child.
-If Dessalines became cruel, it was because of the treatments he and other slaves received from the French masters.
-It is noted that when Dessalines escaped to join the slaves in the mountains, he was disfigured from lashes, all his body were covered with deep scars left by beatings.
+2- The conditions that surrounded him as a child.
+If Dessalines became cruel, it was because of the treatments him and the other slaves received from the French masters.
+It is noted that when Dessalines escaped to join the slaves in the mountains, he was disfigured from lashes, all his body was covered with deep scars left by beatings.
 Plus the french were as cruel as Dessalines.
 French masters used to dump cane syrup on slaves, buried them but leaving their head out so they can breath and remain alive, while ants eat them to death; throwing disobedient slaves in boiling cauldrons of cane syrup was common practice among other despicable treatments.
 One can only imagine what effects these conditions had on the slave Jean Jacques Dessalines.

 Dessalines and Toussaint are the most revered Haitian heroes, while Toussaint was a diplomat; military expediency distinguished Dessalines.

-After the capture and deportation of Toussaint L'Ouverture by the French General, Leclerc on May 5th, 1802; Dessalines assumed the post of Commander in Chief of the Haitian Army.
-The shift of powers was immediately felt by both the French and the Haitian soldiers.
+After the capture and deportation of Toussaint L'Ouverture by the French General Leclerc on May 5th, 1802; Dessalines assumed the post of Commander in Chief of the Haitian Army.
+The shift of power was immediately felt by both the French and the Haitian soldiers.
 He deemed that the war was now a revolution for total independence rather than colonial autonomy with emancipation, like Toussaint wanted.
 No more diplomacy.